katie-the-simp/2-truths-and-1-lie/README.md

 3. i own a cat, their name is summer and they are ginger

 Angeles- Answer: 3) is the lie

 Astrid- Answer: 3) is the lie

 Angeles's:

 1- Cats name is Conner

 2- I graduated as a valedictorian

 3- I'm horrible at spelling

 Khadeja - answer: 1) is the lie .w.

-Astrid - answer: 2) is the lie .w.
+Astrid - answer: 2) is the lie